all skills

 node scripts/checkpoint.mjs status --since=2026-06-01T00:00:00Z # momentum digest

-node scripts/checkpoint.mjs next # the SINGLE highest-priority action (priority engine)
+node scripts/checkpoint.mjs next # the SINGLE highest-priority non-stale action

 status leads with a ⛔ N decisions waiting on you banner when any blocker needs: user_decision, and flags ⚠ stale (Nd) on in_progress checkpoints older than 7 days. next encodes the priority hierarchy (blocked-on-decision > failed > in_progress-at-gate > in_progress > complete-with-queued-work > not-started) so you don’t need the oc-orchestrator’s registry to answer “what now?”.